-Two new graduate programmes are launched: those interested may apply for the Communication and Media Studies and the Management and Leadership master programmes.
+Two new graduate programs are launched: those interested may apply for the Communication and Media Studies and the Management and Leadership master programs.

 The Creative Talent of the Year, a prize founded by Metropolitan is awarded the first time.
 Metropolitan launches its Creative and Business Thinking competition for secondary schools students.